Be Thou My Vision Series: God’s Glory Transforming the Christian Life Project Plan

 - Dr. John Frame, Professor of Systematic Theology & Philosophy, Reformed Theological Seminary, Orlando, FL

 BE THOU MY VISION

-Developing omni-prefix names for the attributes of God and an illustration, believers understand connections between who God is and Christ likeness.
+Developing new names for the attributes of God and an illustration, so believers understand connections between who God is and Christ's likeness.